luxfi/LPs/LPs/lp-9072-bridged-asset-standard.md

 ## Abstract

-This LP defines a standard for bridged assets on the Lux Network, including tokens bridged from external chains (like Bitcoin, Ethereum, BSC) through the M-Chain bridge.
+This LP defines a standard for bridged assets on the Lux Network, including tokens bridged from external chains (like Bitcoin, Ethereum, BSC) through the T-Chain bridge.
 It specifies interfaces for minting, burning, and managing bridged tokens while maintaining security, tracking origin chains, and enabling cross-chain composability.

 ## Motivation